MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 ![Screenshot of Application Proxy configuration.](./media/application-proxy-waf/application-proxy-configuration.png)

 In this example, the same URL was configured as the internal and external URL.
 Remote clients access the application over the Internet on port 443, through the Application Proxy.
-Clients connected to the corporate network access the application privately through the Application Gateway directly, also on port 443.
-For a detailed step on how to configure custom domains in Application Proxy, see [Configure custom domains with Microsoft Entra application proxy][appproxy-custom-domain].
+A client connected to the corporate network accesses the application privately.
+Access is through the Application Gateway directly on port 443.
+For a detailed step on configuring custom domains in Application Proxy, see [Configure custom domains with Microsoft Entra application proxy][appproxy-custom-domain].

 An [Azure Private DNS zone][private-dns] is created with an A record.
 The A record points `www.fabrikam.one` to the private frontend IP address of the Application Gateway.
 The record ensures the connector VMs send requests to the Application Gateway.